ADACS-Australia/HWSA-2022/_episodes/02-ScientificComputing.md

 - "What is scientific computing?"
 - "How can I automate common tasks?"
 - "What is reproducible research?"
+keypoints:
+- "Scientific computing has different goals from computer science and software engineering"
+- "You are a scientist, your focus is on the science"
+- "Automation can occur at many levels"
+- "Reproducibility is good for everyone (especially you)"
 ---

 # Scientific Computing